teecke/devcontrol/README.md

 The `devcontrol` script can help by calling your set of scripts that automate these tasks, such as starting or stopping services, loading initial data, putting everything together in a single dynamic management interface and allowing you to keep the focus on your development work.

+## Installation

+Open a console and execute `curl https://raw.githubusercontent.com/teecke/devcontrol/master/install.sh | sudo bash`.
+The `devcontrol` script will install in your `/usr/local/bin` directory.

-## Usage
+## Create actions

-The script assumes that you are working with a `git` repository.

-1. Put the `devcontrol.sh` script somewhere in your path an make it executable.
-I suggest you to put it under `/usr/local/bin` naming it`devcontrol`, or put in a directory of your project in `bin/devcontrol.sh`.
+You can add actions to your repository.
+Simply put one or more bash script files under the `devcontrol/actions` directory of your `git` repository with the `.sh` extension.
+Then execute `devcontrol` at the root of the repository.

+In details:

-2. Create a directory called `devcontrol/actions` im the root directory of your `git` repository and put your action scripts (one bash script file per action) within.
+1. Create a directory called `devcontrol/actions` at the root directory of your `git` repository and put whithin your action scripts (one bash script file per action, with the `.sh` extension).
-3. Optionally, create another directory called `devcontrol/global` and put a bash script called `startup.sh` with your initialization variables and global functions.
+2. Optionally, create another directory called `devcontrol/global` and put a bash script called `startup.sh` with your initialization variables and global functions.
-4. Execute the `devcontrol` script in the root folder of your project.
+3. Execute the `devcontrol` script in the root folder of your project.

 The `devcontrol` script will collect the whole of your action scripts and put enable you to execute as parametrized options of the `devcontrol` script.